DTJF/fbdoc/src/doc/Options.md

-The geany mode is designed to generate templates for the documentational comments in the source code, see section \ref sectInstallGeany for details.
+The geany mode is designed to generate templates for the documentational comments in the source code, see section \ref SecInsGeany for details.
 Usually a code section gets selected in the editor and then sent to fb-doc via STDIN pipe. fb-doc extracts the relevant symbols and generates a matching comment block for this piece of code.
 Both, the comment block and the original code block, get